3 ways to keep your kids occupied, from finding a pen pal to virtual STEM kits

 Bubble wrap art

-Some of us have been spending our times at home online shopping more than usual.
+Some of us have been spending our time at home online shopping more than usual.

 Because of that, it’s likely you’ve got some shipping materials lying around.
 If bubble wrap is one of them, let your child use it as a stamp with some paint and construction paper.
 It creates a neat, polka-dot pattern.
 Older children might experiment using different colored paints in a single stamp.